FullExpression/confusion-matrix/README.md

 The repository contains:

-1. 📚 A angular [library](./projects/confusion-matrix) offer confusion matrix manipulation.
+1. 📚 A angular [library](./projects/confusion-matrix) offering confusion matrix manipulation.
-2. ⚗️ A angular [web app](./projects/web-app) containing a live example how to use library.
+2. ⚗️ A angular [web app](./projects/web-app) with live examples how to use library.